-Remedial grading should be performed within the proposed building pad area in order to remove a portion of the existing alluvial soils.
-In general, it is recommended that the overexcavation extend to a depth of at least 5 feet below existing grade, and to a depth of at least 5 feet below proposed grade, whichever is greater.
-Within the influence zones of the new foundations, the overexcavation should extend to a depth of at least 6 feet below proposed foundation bearing grade.
+Remedial grading should be performed within the proposed building pad area in order to remove the upper portion of the existing younger alluvial soils.
+The overexcavation is recommended to extend to a depth of at least 4 feet below existing grade, and to a depth of at least 3 feet below proposed grade, whichever is greater.
+Within the influence zones of the new foundations, the overexcavation should extend to a depth of at least 3 feet below proposed foundation bearing grade.